choonghyun-park/ros_basic/1. Simple publisher and subscriber/simple_subscriber.md

-# creating node and simple publisher
+# creating node and simple subscriber

+## The the build system about catkin_workspace is same with `simple_publisher` tutorial.
+So skip 1-2
 ## 1. Make workspace and create package
 ```
 mkdir -p ~/simpleros_ws/src